jessmartin/jessmartdotin-gatsby/src/markdown-pages/the-end-of-paper.md

 **Sharing and collaboration.** I love the ease with which I can share a digital note with coworkers or migrate them to a collaborative document like Google Docs or Notion.

 Paper is still far too difficult to share.
 Even with ubiquitous smartphone cameras, wifi, and apps to quickly "scan" a document (I use the excellent [Office Lens](https://apps.apple.com/us/app/microsoft-office-lens-pdf-scan/id975925059)), it's still not as easy to share paper as it is digital text.
-One day I'll likely build a [DIY Book Scanner](https://diybookscanner.org/) and digitize my menagerie of moleskines.

 **Digital workflow integration.** Digital text is incredibly flexible.
 For instance, I'm writing this article in Bear.
-When I'm finished, I'll move the text to my [blog](https://github.com/jessmartin/jessmartdotin-gatsby), add some frontmatter at the top, check it into source control, and the article will instantly appear as an HTML page on my website.
+When I'm finished, I'll move the text to my [personal website](https://github.com/jessmartin/jessmartdotin-gatsby), add some frontmatter at the top, check it into source control, and the article will instantly appear as an HTML page on my website.
 That magical experience is made possible by a structured text format called Markdown.
 This is just one example of integration into a digital workflow.
 Text can be inserted, extracted, and transformed, all via simple scripts.
 That's simply not possible with paper.

 **Archival.** If my house were on fire, the first (non-living) thing I would grab would be my notebooks.
 I once lost a half-filled notebook, a series of notes I was taking while living in Ireland.
 It's still a little painful to think about.
 I never worry about losing my digital notes.